apache/jackrabbit-site/src/site/markdown/downloads.md

 <a class='anchor' name='vltjava7'></a>
 Apache Jackrabbit FileVault 3.2.8 (March 21st, 2019)
 --------------------------------------------------
 Jackrabbit FileVault 3.2.8 is the latest stable release of repository content synchronization tool still compatible with Java 7.
-If possible use the newer FileVault 3.4.0 or newer which requires Java 8.
+If possible use FileVault 3.4.0 or newer which requires Java 8.

 See the [full release notes](https://downloads.apache.org/jackrabbit/filevault/3.2.8/RELEASE-NOTES.txt) for more details.